Choose the Right Way to Consolidate Credit Card Debt

 Here are the different paths that you can take:

-Constant (or accelerated) payment: Instead of decreasing your payments, you continue to make the minimum payments on all your cards, except for one that you make larger payments, never dropping your monthly payment.
-Either pay off the highest interest rate card first, or the lowest balance.
+Constant (or accelerated) payment: Instead of making minimum payments that decrease over time keep your monthly payment constant.
+Continue to make the minimum payments on all your cards except for one that you make larger payments.
+Don't drop your monthly payment.
+Either pay off the highest interest rate card first or the one with the lowest balance.
 You will finish your payments much quicker, but it requires discipline to maintain the same high payment.

 HELOC: You will need sufficient equity in your home that can be a problem in today's market if you have a large first mortgage.
 HELOC's carry higher interest rates and a shorter period than a cash-out mortgage loan refinance.
 However, closing costs are lower, because you take out a smaller loan.

 Unsecured personal loan: Major and credit unions offer unsecured loans.
-In general, you need good credit to take out a personal loan and the payback period is limited to about 5 years.
+In general, you need good credit to take out a personal loan and the payback period is limited to about five years.
 The rates can go up quite significantly, making it unattractive to consolidate credit card debt with a personal loan.
-If you have bad credit then be very careful, because personal loans for bad credit carry high interest rates.
+If you have bad credit, then be very careful, because personal loans for bad credit carry high-interest rates.
 Very aggressive collection agencies service these types of loans.

 Before you decide on the best way to consolidate credit card debt, understand the implications of each solution.
-Look through the example below to get an idea of the monthly payment, total interest cost, and term of each solution.
-The example below assumes:
+Look through the example below to get an idea of the monthly payment, total interest cost, and terms of three common solutions (cash-out mortgage refinance, Home Equity Line of Credit, unsecured personal loan) and two do-it-yourself solutions (fixed payment using the snowball or avalanche method, and minimum payments).
+The example below assumes::

 - Credit Card Balances: $25,000